Key criteria points

-For purchases, if you own other care homes, Care Quality Commission (CQC) reports on your current home may be used to predict likely practices.
+For purchases, if you own other care homes, Care Quality Commission (CQC) or equivalent reports on your current home may be used to predict likely practices.

 Due to the above factors, experience in running care homes is very important.
 First time operators can apply, and may well be successful in their funding application, but a person with experience of working in the sector at some level is far more likely to be approved.

-Low occupancy rates will reduce the turnover and net profit of the business, which in turn will affect affordability.
+From a mortgage point of view, low occupancy rates will reduce the turnover and profitability of the business, which in turn will affect affordability.

-CQC ratings are used in a number of ways to assess your commercial mortgage application.
-For refinances, the CQC rating will be used as a straight assessment of the running of the care home.
+Regulatory ratings, e.g. CQC or OFSTED, are used in a number of ways to assess your commercial mortgage application.
+For refinances, the rating will be used as a straight assessment of the running of the care home.

 Details of trading performance is vital in securing a care home mortgage.
 Lenders will use the previous trading history to assess the ability to repay the loan once issued.

-Where previous trading history has been poor, but there is potential to increase profits, this must be clearly demonstrated.
+Where previous trading history has been poor, but there is potential to increase profits, this must be clearly demonstrated with a business plan.

 Of course, lenders are willing to be flexible and take a view of the likely improvements in trading, but this must be backed by detailed projections and a business plan.

 The finance terms offered on care home purchases are usually priced according to the risk associated with the application.
-Larger loans, for highly profitable businesses with excellent CQC ratings are likely to secure the best terms.
+Larger loans, for highly profitable businesses with excellent Regulatory Body Ratings are likely to secure the best terms.

 As a guide, finance terms for care homes are available as follows:

-- Interest only or repayment (repayment preferred by lenders)
+- Interest only or repayment (repayment preferred by most lenders)

 - Loans from £100,000 – no maximum loan size